FAQs - Teach in China

 Probably.
 On your application, you may use a letter from your academic advisor to confirm your anticipated graduation.

 The bigger issue is, you can’t start working on your Chinese visa without an authenticated copy of your actual Bachelor’s degree.
 Visa officers just won’t accept transcripts or verification letters.
 Check with your school to see if your degree will be handed to you at graduation, or if it gets mailed out weeks afterward.
-The Chinese visa process is lengthy and inflexible - it takes 12+ weeks from the day you receive your degree to the day you get your visa back.
+The Chinese visa process is lengthy and inflexible - it takes about 10 weeks from the day you receive your degree to the day you get your visa back.
 For people who won’t receive their degree until June or July, this means a late arrival in September or maybe even October.
-Some schools in Chongqing can accommodate a late arrival, so this is possible but not ideal.
+Some schools can accommodate a late arrival, so this may be possible but it's not guaranteed.

 To participate, you will need a passport that's valid at least six months beyond the END DATE of your desired Teach in China program.
 If your passport will expire before then, renew it right away!
 You can still apply to our program while waiting for it to arrive, just enter "000000000" as your passport number on the application, which will signal to us that a renewal is in progress.